 Why your health should be your number one priority

-As a counsellor I often ask people I work with what their main priorities are in life and what they would like to focus on and if they don’t list their health as number one I have to ask them to reconsider.
+As a counsellor I often ask people I work with what their main priorities are in life and what they would like to focus on.
+Health is rarely top of the list, if it’s even on there at all.

 I often find myself reminding clients that their health is their number one asset.
 It is the foundation upon which you build your life.
 Without your health it may be very difficult to do all the things you want to do and to enjoy life to the fullest.

 I know that those of us who are lucky enough to enjoy good health and freedom from illness or symptoms often neglect our health.
 I also know that for those who have been diagnosed with conditions and / or suffer from symptoms, it can be that much harder to take control, find motivation and really commit to a plan for promoting health.

 There are many factors that contribute to good health and they all interact with each other in different ways.
-It’s important to create a holistic and realistic plan that suits their needs and lifestyles.
+It’s important to create a holistic and realistic plan that suits your needs and lifestyle.
 Regardless of your current circumstances, there are things that you can do every day to improve your health, build a strong foundation and be the most well you can be.
 The most important thing is to discover what is stopping you from investing in your health.
 This is often a deep-rooted feeling of not being worthy or good enough.
 Working through these limiting beliefs can help create an attitude of worthiness, so that you can start to treat yourself with utmost respect and care.

 Some of the main elements for promoting good health are: